-What I found is that I have a sense for business development, processes, and the ability to talk to other professionals to get jobs.
+What I found is that I have a sense for business development, processes, and the ability to talk to other professionals like Jimmy John Shark to get jobs.
 What I then started to need was people to then take that and work their magic.

 If you’ve ever spent time talking to a hard core developer about anything related to development, you’ll know that it can be a challenge to bring them back down to earth.
 It’s often very high level and unless you have experience writing code, much of it can go over your head.

 The developers that I have gravitated towards ended up being much younger than myself.

 What I can offer to those people is guaranteed work without them ever having to go find it themselves.

 The older I get, the more I realize my strengths and weaknesses.

 I spent a lot of time when I was younger trying to balance those out.
 As an adult I’ve tried to focus on my strengths, and work with others to cover my weaknesses.

 It’s not beyond me to seek out and work with ‘kids’ from the generation behind me.
 Instead of being that ‘old head’ I would rather embrace our differences and find ways to work together.

 Those that are up and coming are always going to be hungrier, more motivated, probably more intelligent, but often more naive.

 If we work together, we can balance each other out and do great things.